 CNBC's Eunice Yoon reports the details of her interview with Alibaba Group Executive Chairman Jack Ma ahead of the G20 Summit in Hangzhou, China.

 The world's leading economies will step up efforts to lift global economic growth and share the benefits more broadly.

 China's Vice Finance Minister Zhu Guangyao tells CNBC that there's no reason to devalue the country's currency as economic fundamentals remain solid.

 President Barack Obama calls on Russia to concentrate on the war against IS.

 Improved relationships between the west and Moscow could lead to more effective way to fight ISIS.

-Angel Gurria, secretary-general at the OECD, says global economic conditions "are difficult" and that the Chinese stock market was in a "super bubble" ahead of the G-20 meeting in Turkey.
+Angel Gurria, secretary-general of the OECD, says economic growth and trade will be the main issues at the G20 meeting in Turkey.

 Fariborz Moshirian, director of the Institute of Global Finance at the University of New South Wales, expects some positive outcomes on global tax rules when G20 leaders meet in Turkey.

 Chris Konstantinos, director of international portfolio management at Riverfront Investment Group, discusses the comments from China at the G-20 meeting.